A sleeping bag is an integral part of any camping trip.

-The moose printing on the cover of this blue sleeping bag makes camping more inviting, and there is a pink option available for girls as well.
+The moose printing on the cover of this blue sleeping bag makes camping more inviting, and there is a pink option available for girls.

-This isn’t a 3 seasons bag since it is rated to just 40F, but the polyester construction is easy to clean and maintain.
+This isn’t a three-season bag since it is rated 40F, but the polyester construction is easy to clean and maintain.

 Unzip it for a fun kid’s blanket on an inflatable bed if you prefer.